-BSI.T.RND
+BSI.T.Abuse-Func Abuse of Functionality

-Deficiency of Random Numbers
+BSI.T.RND Deficiency of Random Numbers

 AUG4.T.Mem-Access

 Memory Access Violation:

 Parts of the Security IC Embedded Software may cause security violations by accidentally or deliberately accessing restricted data (which may include code).
 Any restrictions are defined by the security policy of the specific application context and must be implemented by the Security IC Embedded Software.